 If you want to learn more about Psychological triggers I recommend you this article: 15 Psychological Triggers to Convert Leads into Customers.

-Different Types of conversions.
+Different Types of Lead Conversions.

 There are different types of conversions: